Matt Lee (journalist)

-Matthew Lee (born September 9, 1965) is an American journalist and diplomatic writer for the Associated Press (AP).
-Previously, he worked for Agence France-Presse (AFP), The Daily Progress and The Washington Post.
+Matthew Lee (born September 9, 1965) is an American journalist and diplomatic writer who has been working for the Associated Press since 2007.
+He previously wrote for Agence France-Presse from 1995 to 2007, as well as working for The Daily Progress and The Washington Post.

+Early life and education

-Lee graduated from Georgetown University's School of Foreign Service with a Bachelor of Arts degree in foreign affairs in 1989.
+Lee graduated from Georgetown University School of Foreign Service with a Bachelor of Science in Foreign Service degree in international relations in 1989.

+Career

 After college, he started working at The Washington Post as a news aide, a job he said in a 2019 interview started his interest in journalism.
 He then proceeded to move to Charlottesville, Virginia to work for The Daily Progress as a local news reporter.
 In 1994, Lee moved to Cambodia and worked as a freelance reporter for The Cambodia Daily and several international news outlets.
 In 1995, he joined Agence France-Presse and became their Phnom Penh bureau chief.
 On June 17, 1997, while covering a firefight in Phnom Penh between gunmen aligned respectively to the two co-rulers of Cambodia, Lee was wounded by shrapnel.
-From 1999 to 2005, Lee covered the United States Department of State for AFP, before becoming deputy bureau chief of AFP's East Africa bureau in Nairobi, Kenya.
-In 2007, he moved back to Washington D.C. and started covering the U.S. State Department for the Associated Press.
+From 1999 to 2005, Lee covered the United States Department of State for AFP, before becoming deputy bureau chief of Agence France-Presse's East Africa bureau in Nairobi, Kenya.
+In 2007, he moved back to Washington D.C. and started covering the United States State Department for the Associated Press.